smtbos/php-online-classes-link-redirector/README.md

-# PHP Online Classes Link Redirector
+# Online Classes Link Redirector

 ## Overview

-The **PHP Online Classes Link Redirector** is a tool designed to simplify accessing online classes.
+The **Online Classes Link Redirector** is a tool designed to simplify accessing online classes.
 Instead of manually typing URLs into your browser, this project allows you to open your class links with a single click.
 It also includes a feature for rescheduling classes, accessible via the admin panel.

 ## Features